Mission & Vision

 Founded in 2002, Friends of the Trinity Strand Trail continues to put passion and purpose into designing and building a beautiful, vital, car-free greenway along the original Trinity River channel.

-Now entering Phase 3, we have become an integral part of The Loop Dallas, creating a continuous, accessible trail connecting our oasis with much of Dallas’ vibrant neighborhoods, businesses, and cultural districts.
+As we continue to expand, we have become an integral part of The Loop Dallas, creating a continuous, accessible trail connecting our oasis with much of Dallas’ vibrant neighborhoods, businesses, and cultural districts.

 Key Features: